d3v-me/AutoFollowUser/README.md

 4. **Enable the Plugin**:
    - Open Discord, go to BetterDiscord settings (via the gear icon at the bottom left), then click on "Plugins".
-   - Enable the `AutoFollowSingleUser` plugin from the list of available plugins.
+   - Enable the `AutoFollowUser` plugin from the list of available plugins.

 ## Usage